biznisprofil/ng-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-## Development server
+## Storybook server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run storybook`
+Storybook runs alongside your app in development mode.
+It helps you build UI components isolated from the business logic and context of your app.

 ## Code scaffolding